FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-11-30-starting-iot-home-automation.md

 I started with absolutely no clue how those things can work together.
 That made the steps steeper then they should be but in the end it was absolutely no problem anymore to integrate the things an the meantime I know where I have to look out for what to pre check if my things work together.

 But this is a rabbit whole: You have to stop yourself :-) It is so much fun that you want to combine all the things together.
 I have so much ideas doing this and that if that and this happens.
+Once you got the system set up it is really nice to work with.
+I love it and will definitely add more and more things over the time.

+Alexa - Call it a day!

+Hope you enjoyed this

+Fabian